This article has links to products and services we love, which we may make commission from.

 Wondering where to stay in Rome while avoiding looking like a tourist?

-If your travel style is to avoid the tourist traps and live as the locals do consider Testaccio and Ostiense.
+If your travel style involves avoiding the tourist traps and living like the locals, consider Testaccio and Ostiense.

 This area is known for its clubs and party scene.